particle-iot/docs/src/content/reference/firmware.md

 *Since 0.4.6.*

 Attempts to reset the I2C bus.
 This should be called only if the I2C bus has has hung.
-In 0.4.6 additional rework was done for the I2C bus on the Photon, so we hope this function isn't required, and it's provided for completeness.
+In 0.4.6 additional rework was done for the I2C bus on the Photon and Electron, so we hope this function isn't required, and it's provided for completeness.

 ### beginTransmission()